 - Daniel Rudland, aged 64 and Maria Rudland, aged 60, caretakers

-This certainly illustrates how, as described in Chapter 5, the business had expanded and William had become a prominant tradesman.
+This certainly illustrates how, as described in Chapter 5, the business had expanded.

-Professional photographs at that time were generally small "carte de visite" (16.5 x 11.5cm) or "cabinet print" (16.5 x 11.5cm), but by the late 1800's the "collodian transfer" method of enlarging was being used in photograph studios.
-The portraits we hold are almost "lifesize".
+The photograph below is one of three enlarged portraits held in the family, which are believed to be William Ponting and his wife Emily.
+I have had these professionally dated.
+Professional photographs at that time were generally small "carte de visite" (54mm x 89mm) or "cabinet print" (110mm x 170mm), but by the late 1800's the "collodion transfer" method of enlarging was being used in photograph studios.
+The portraits we hold are almost "life-size".

 The other two portraits, which again are almost "lifesize", although differently dressed and posed appear to be of the same person and to date to the same period as the portrait of William, so I take these to be portraits of Emily Maria Ponting.
 In the first she is wearing what appears to be formal day wear with an elaborate bodice and an ornate lace collar.
 In the second the deep V-neckline suggests more formal dress or evening wear.

 It could be that these portraits were taken in 1898, possibly to commemorate William and Emily's 20th wedding anniversary in the April or the sale of the business in the May (see below), or both.
-It was of course also the year that William died (below), could it also be that this had been forseen?
+It was of course also the year that William died (below), was it that this was forseen?

 In May 1898 William and his brother John Jones Ponting sold their business 'Ponting Brothers' to Ponting Brothers Ltd. Ignoring the value of any shares or debentures they received and assuming that the proceeds were split equally, William would have received around £19K in cash (the equivalent of around £1.4M in 2006).